 I recently needed to replace the fuel pump on a 1970 Dodge Monaco with a 383 engine.

-I found out there is a push-rod that had slide down stopping the new unit from going in to place.
+I found out there was a push-rod that had slid down, stopping the new unit from going into place.

 If the push-rod falls down it will need to be pushed back up into place.

 If it does not stay up in place, grease can be used to help it stay while you insert the new fuel pump.

 I ended up removing the alternator to have more room to reach the 2 bolts and the push-rod easier.